 The Tay is certainly the place to come to for the chance of a fish of a lifetime.
 The sheer size of the river produces very powerful large salmon and the possibility of a 40 pounds fish must be on the cards now.
 The food source for Atlantic salmon is moving further away from our shores with sea temperatures rising and salmon are spending longer away in the ocean before they are returning making the possibility of much bigger fish finding its way back.
 The fish that are being caught now is further evidence of that phenomenon.

-These are encouraging figures in the past week however the sheer class of the fish caught continues to be outstanding and with hopefully a settled river in the coming week should see improved catches with a
+There have been some encouraging signs in the past week or so and the sheer class of the fish caught continues to be outstanding with hopefully a settled river in the coming weeks we should see improved catches

 The Spring Salmon fishing was slow as we saw out May with the end of that run this year.
 The summer was difficult with extremely hot weather but in recent weeks after rain and cooler temperatures catches have

 picked up which hopefully will continue as we enter autumn.
 Tight lines!